 Rules of 69.3 and of 69 are also methods of estimating an investment’s doubling time.
 The rule of 69.3 is considered more accurate than the Rule of 72, but can be much more troublesome to calculate.
 Therefore, investors typically prefer to use a rule of 69 or 72 rather than the rule of 69.3.

-As you can see from the table above, rule of 69.3 yields more accurate results at lower interest rates.
-However, as the interest rate increases, rule of 69.3 loses predictive power.
+As you can see from the table above, the rule of 69.3 yields more accurate results at lower interest rates.
+However, as the interest rate increases, the rule of 69.3 loses some of its predictive accuracy.

 Thank you for reading CFI’s explanation of the Rule of 72.
 Our mission is to help you advance your career.
-Below are additional resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) certification program:
+Below are additional free resources from CFI, the global provider of the Financial Modeling & Valuation Analyst (FMVA) certification program: